SleipnirGroup/Choreo/docs/index.md

     ---

-    Each path is created by trajectory optimization instead of Bézier curves, allowing for more precise Holonomic movements.
+    Each trajectory takes full advantage of the drivetrain's performance, while obeying its dynamics constraints.

 -   :octicons-sparkle-fill-16:{ .lg .middle } __Easy UI__